scales-okn/satyrn-api/README.md

  If those environment variables are set, the Core API will support loading rings at init, and you can specify the rings to load via the site.json config (again, see satyrn-templates/basic_v2-1 for a working example).

 __Important note__: the Core API now expects v2.1 ring configs, so earlier (like those in satyrn-templates/basic_v2) are no longer directly supported by current iterations of the platform.
 See satyrn-templates/basic_v2-1 for a working schema example.

+__Important note #2__: The latter method of loading rings from configs on disk at initialization only works when the platform is running in _development_ mode.
+In a production environment, the system will require all rings to be loaded from the BfF service.